headzoo/ruqqus-plus/README.md

 ### Developing
 Follow the build instructions to clone and install the dependencies, and run `yarn run watch` to compile source files while coding.

 The extension functionality is encapsulated with in actions and modules.
+New functionality can be added by adding more actions and modules.

 #### Modules
 Modules are simple bits of functionality that can be turned on or off from the extension settings page.
 They can be found in the directory `/src/js/modules`.
 Modules are composed of classes and extend the `Module` class.